vigneshavm/Interview-questions/NodejsV1.md

 - **Identifying Memory Leaks**:
   - Use **Chrome DevTools** or **Node.js memory profiling** to track memory consumption.
   - Look for objects in heap snapshots that should have been collected but aren’t.
+  -  Use tools like heapdump, clinic.js, or Chrome DevTools for profiling.

 ---